 The West Virginia Department of Education is the State Agency that oversees the administration of NSLP in West Virginia.

 For more information and facts on the NSLP, please check out this resource from the USDA: USDA National School Lunch Program Fact Sheet

-    All public schools in West Virginia currently participate in the National School Lunch Program.
+County Boards of Education in West Virginia participate in the National School Lunch Program.